Azure/meta-azure-service-broker/docs/azure-cosmos-db.md

   azure-cosmosdb    standard*   Azure CosmosDb Service
   ```

-  If the "azure-cosmosdb" service is not listed, use the following command to make it public：
+  If the "azure-cosmosdb" service is not listed, use the following command to make it public:

   ```
   cf enable-service-access azure-cosmosdb